An $\widetilde{\mathcal{O}}(m/\varepsilon^{3.5})$-Cost Algorithm for Semidefinite Programs with Diagonal Constraints: Analysis of our Proposed Algorithm

 \subsection{The Expanded Domain Trick for Projection}

-In \cref{alg-new}, we use a trick to ensure that we don't have a complicated quantity to estimate inside the constant-accuracy iterations.
-The trick is to expand the domain of definition of the mirror map by a polylogarithmic factor; we claim: this ensures that when the gradient step of mirror descent is performed, the new point is \emph{already} inside the expanded domain, thereby eliminating the need for the extra projection step.
-Since there is no projection involved now, we do not have to normalize the matrix exponential with the trace.

-The goal of this section is two-fold: first, we show that if the trace constraint is inactive, the projection step is indeed simple; second, to prove the claim that the point obtained by the gradient step is indeed inside the expanded domain.
-We remark that this is also the lemma where we choose the optimal number of iterations in the outer loop of \cref{alg-new}.
+The goal of this section is two-fold: first, we show that if the trace constraint is inactive, the projection step is simple and requires no trace normalization; second, we prove that the trace constraint remains inactive throughout the run of our algorithm.
+We remark that this is also the lemma where we choose the optimal number of iterations in the outer loop of Algorithm~\ref{alg-new}.